- May 21st, 2009

 - Cascading Style Sheets46 from Web Design Group

 - CSS from the Ground Up48 from Webpage Design for Designers

 Client-side refers to scripts that are run in a viewer’s browser, instead of on a web server (as in server-side scripts).
 Client-side scripts are generally faster to interact with, though they can take longer to load initially.

 - Tutorial 16: Client-Side Scripting 10150 from Webreference.com

 Also known as a CMS, the Content Management System is a backend tool for managing a site’s content that separates said content from the design and functionality of the site.
 Using a CMS generally makes it easier to change the design or function of a site independent of the site’s content.
 It also (usually) makes it easier for content to be added to the site for people who aren’t designers.

-- OpenSourceCMS lets you try out different CMSs without downloading or installing.
+- OpenSourceCMS52 lets you try out different CMSs without downloading or installing.

 - List of Content Management Systems53 from Wikipedia

 - 10 Things To Consider When Choosing The Perfect CMS54 from this site

 In web design terms, a comment is a bit of information contained in a site’s HTML or XHTML files that is ignored by the browser.
 Comments are used to identify different parts of the file and as reference notes.
 Good commenting makes it much easier for a designer (whether the original designer or someone else) to make changes to the site, as it keeps it clear which parts of the code perform which functions.
 There are different comment formats for different programming and markup languages.